AshParker19/42_minishell/docs/documentation.md

 #### cd

-The `cd` command runs a few checks to ensure the provided path is valid.
+The builtin `cd` runs a few checks to ensure the provided path is valid.
 Once it's all good, it uses the external function `chdir` to change the current working directory (wd) to this new path.
 At the same time, it updates the `PWD` variable to the new directory and `OLDPWD` to the previous one.

 <details>
   <summary>Attributes</summary>